 Combine the pasta and salt in a 3-quart, straight-sided sauté pan.
 Add enough cold water to just barely cover the pasta and measure 1 1/2 inches deep total.
 Cover, set over medium-high heat, and bring to a boil, about 10 minutes.

 When the water reaches a boil, remove the lid and decrease the heat to medium to maintain a simmer.
 Stir the pasta every minute or so, making sure the ends of the noodles stay submerged and that they aren't sticking together.

-When the pasta has been simmering for 5 minutes, ladle 1 cup of the cooking water into a measuring cup, then slowly drizzle 3/4 cup of the water into the cheese paste, mixing until smooth.
+After the pasta has been simmering for 5 minutes, ladle 1 cup of the cooking water into a measuring cup, then slowly drizzle 3/4 cup of that water into the cheese paste, mixing until smooth, about 2 minutes.

-After the pasta has been cooking for 10 minutes, start checking for doneness; you want it to be just barely al dente as there will be some carryover cooking in the next step.
+At this point, check the pasta for doneness; you want it to be just barely al dente as there'll be some carryover cooking in the next step.
 If it isn’t al dente, continue to check on the pasta every 30 seconds until you are happy with it.

-Use tongs to lift the pasta out of the cooking water and allow to briefly drain before adding to the cheese paste.
-Grasp the pasta with the tongs and stir vigorously for 2 minutes.
-(Really use a lot of elbow grease here — this is not a light toss.
+Use tongs to lift the pasta out of the cooking water and allow to briefly drain before adding to the bowl with the cheese paste.
+Grasp the pasta with the tongs and stir and toss vigorously for 2 minutes.
+(Really use a lot of elbow grease here — this is not a light toss.)
 The pasta will continue to release starch and the sauce will emulsify.
-Around 90 seconds into tossing, you will see a cheesy water magically transform into a proper sauce.
-If you find your sauce is clumping, add a bit more of the pasta water and continue tossing.
+After around 1 1/2 minutes, you will see cheesy water magically transform into a proper sauce.
+If you find your sauce clumping, add a bit more of the reserved pasta water and continue working the pasta.

-Portion pasta into bowls, top with the remaining Pecorino and additional black pepper, if desired, and serve immediately.
+Portion the pasta into four bowls, top with the remaining Pecorino and additional black pepper, if desired, and serve immediately.